 A unique monument of the white-stone architecture of Vladimir.
 The cathedral was built in the middle of the XII century by Prince Andrei Bogolyubsky as the main church of the Vladimir-Suzdal Principality.
 World-famous frescoes by Andrei Rublev are preserved there.

 The monastery was built in the first half of the 1340s by the son of Rostov Boyar, Sergius of Radonezh, who remains one the most venerated saints in Russia.
 The monastery includes more than fifty edifices constructed by Moscow, Pskov and Yaroslavl craftsmen.
 In 1993 it was entered into the UNESCO list of the World Cultural Heritage.

 |3 - 4||$289|

 To inquire about group rates, please contact us.

 Tour dates are flexible.
 Tours can be customized to your taste.
-We can include additional excursions or performances on your request.
+We can include additional excursions or performances at your request.

-To book a tour, 30% deposit is required at the moment of booking.
+To book a tour, a 30% deposit is required at the time of booking.
 The trip must be fully paid 31 days before departure.

 61 or more days before departure - a fee equal to 15% of the entire package will be charged.